 They were now whining to their mother that the shoe hadn’t fit either one of their feet.
 “It’s a small shoe,” groused one.
 “Like Cindy’s size,” complained the other.

 “Cindy doesn’t go to dances,” Lorraine said.
 “She’s busy… studying.
 Regardless, she must try the shoe or we will look suspicious.”

 Cindy had qualms when it was her turn and the crown prince smiled vaguely at her.
 His gaze was cloudy and myopic, and she breathed a sigh of relief when she saw he didn’t remember her from the other night.
 Thank goodness!
 He’d stepped on her feet so many times her toes were quite swollen, and she winced when his maid attempted to slide it on her foot.

 The prince shrugged and turned away.
 “Anyone else?
-I will give a bonus of a thousand pounds of gold to anyone who finds me the lovely lady who fits into this shoe!”
+I will give a bonus of a thousand pounds of gold to the person who finds the lovely lady who fits into this shoe!”

 Then Cindy remembered that her stepmother also had small feet, for she had pilfered all of Cindy’s favorite shoes soon after her father’s funeral.

 “Lorraine!”
 Cindy called.
 “I believe this is your shoe!”

 “What?
 No.” The older woman laughed, but the prince insisted she try on the shoe, which fit her perfectly.